Skip to main content

 • Letters Testamentary or Letters of Administration (for probate estates)

-Busey requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for beneficiary or authorized representative, and Letters Testamentary or Letters of Administration (for probate estates), and additional documentation depending on the account type.
+Busey requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for the beneficiary or authorized representative, and Letters Testamentary or Letters of Administration (for probate estates), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions